Nayeli-Luis/16SrRNA_FromQIIME2_ToR/tutorials/venn-diagram-asv-shared.md

     ## [1] 142

-Then we’ll search that OTUIDs in `otu.tax.copy`.
+Then we'll search that OTUIDs in `otu.tax.copy`.

 ``` r
 tax_asv <- filter(otu.tax.copy, OTUID %in% asv_interest)